okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 If you would like to work with the Okta API and control user access to Okta, then you should use [the Authentication API](/docs/reference/api/authn/).

 If you are interested in controlling access to your own application, then use the OAuth 2.0 and OpenID Connect (OIDC) protocols.
-The OAuth 2.0 protocol enables you to delegate authorization, while the OIDC protocol enables you to retrieve and store authentication information about your end-users.
+The OAuth 2.0 protocol enables you to delegate authorization, while the OIDC protocol enables you to retrieve and store authentication information about your end users.
 The Okta Authentication Guide is intended to help you figure out how to implement and use OAuth 2.0 and OIDC with Okta.

 ### Authentication API